DATA-606-2023-FALL-MONDAY/Shroff_Harsh/docs/praposal.md

 A sample data dictionary might include the following information:

-- **Columns Name:** These could include columns such as "listing_id," "property_type," "room_type," "accommodates," "bedrooms," "bathrooms," "host_id," "neighborhood," "price," and "photo_urls."
+- **Columns Name:** These could include columns such as `listing_id, property_type, room_type, accommodates, bedrooms, bathrooms, host_id, neighborhood, price, latitude, longitude,` and `photo_urls.`

-- **Data Type:** Data types may include integers, floats, strings, dates, and images (for photo URLs).
+- **Data Type:** Data types are include integers, floats, strings, dates, and images (for photo URLs).

-- **Definition:** Definitions would describe the meaning of each column, e.g., "listing_id" represents the unique identifier of an Airbnb listing.

 - **Potential Values:** For categorical variables like "property_type" or "room_type," potential values might include "Apartment," "House," "Private room," "Entire home/apt," etc.

 ### Target/Label Variable for ML Model

-The target variable for the machine learning model in this project would likely be a binary classification label indicating whether a particular Airbnb listing is a good match for the user's style preferences based on their provided photos.
+A binary classification label indicating whether a particular Airbnb listing is a good match for the user's style preferences based on the photos of their previous stays.

+This means that for each Airbnb listing in the dataset, the machine learning model will predict whether it is a suitable recommendation for a user based on their provided photos.
+It helps users identify accommodations that align with their preferred style and ambiance.

 ### Features/Predictors for ML Models

-Potential features or predictors for the machine learning model could include attributes such as "property_type," "room_type," "bedrooms," "bathrooms," "neighborhood," and the results of image analysis (e.g., style, color palette, sentiment) from the provided photos.

-The data and data dictionary will be crucial in building and training machine learning models and in conducting analyses to answer the research questions and create a functional recommendation system.
+Features or predictors are the variables and data points used by the machine learning model to make predictions about the target variable.
+These features should be relevant and informative in helping the model understand the style preferences of the user and the characteristics of Airbnb listings.

+1. **Image Analysis Results:**

+   These are features derived from computer vision techniques applied to the photos provided by users.
+These features might include:
+     - Style descriptors (e.g., modern, rustic, minimalist).
+     - Color palette information (e.g., warm tones, cool tones).
+     - Sentiment analysis (e.g., positive, cozy, vibrant).
+     - Object recognition (e.g., presence of a fireplace, pool, beach view).

+3. **Property Attributes:**

+   Relevant attributes of Airbnb listings, such as:
+     - Property type (e.g., apartment, house, villa).
+     - Room type (e.g., entire home, private room, shared room).
+     - Number of bedrooms and bathrooms.
+     - Location or neighborhood.

+5. **Pricing Information:** The price of the listing per night or per stay.

+6. **Host Information:** Information about the host, such as host responsiveness or Superhost status.

+7. **User Preferences:** User-provided preferences, if available (e.g., specific amenities, neighborhood preferences, budget constraints).

+8. **Historical Data:** Information about the user's past Airbnb stays, including their previous booking history and any user reviews they have left for other accommodations.